-The owner’s full-beam suite is on the main deck forward of the central stairwell, together with two further family bedrooms-cum-VIP cabins.
-The main deck aft is devoted to a bathing centre where guests can take a dip in the large pool between the stairs down to the stern bathing platform, the base for the yacht’s collection of sailing dinghies and toys.
-Ice also has a helipad for the permanently embarked Eurocopter EC135 helicopter.
+The owner’s full-beam suite is arranged on the main deck forward of the central stairwell, together with two further family bedrooms-cum-VIP cabins.
+The main deck aft meanwhile is devoted to a bathing centre where guests can take a dip in the large pool between the stairs down to the stern bathing platform, the base for the yacht’s collection of sailing dinghies and toys.
+A helipad was also key for the permanently embarked Eurocopter EC135 helicopter.

-Terence Disdale’s interior design eschews marble or gold for space: the ultimate luxury.
-And an amazing collection of modern art is set in an interior that focuses on the art rather than the backdrop – Zen minimalism, unique among Disdale’s work.
-Tables and many of the horizontal surfaces are made from limestone, while the five baths were carved from solid blocks so large and heavy that the yacht was built around them.
-The result is simple, serene and open, enhanced by large windows offering spectacular views.
+Terence Disdale’s interior design eschewed marble or gold for space: the ultimate luxury.
+And an amazing collection of modern art focused the interior on the art rather than the backdrop – Zen minimalism, unique among Disdale’s work.
+Tables and many of the horizontal surfaces were made from limestone, while the five baths were carved from solid blocks so large and heavy that the yacht was built around them.
+The result was simple, serene and open, enhanced by large windows offering spectacular views.

-On sea trials Ice hit an impressive 18.6 knots, with each Azipod operating at its full 2.5mW.
+Before her delivery, Ice's sea trials saw her hit an impressive 18.6 knots, with each Azipod operating at its full 2.5mW.
 Noise and vibration were low and exhaust emissions almost totally clean.
 Handling was exceptional: an emergency turn of 1.5 cables in diameter; crash stop (in which the Azipods are rotated 180 degrees) in not much more than a ship’s length.
-Cruising at 16 to 17 knots she uses 16 to 17 tonnes of fuel in 24 hours – pretty green for a yacht of 2,870 tonnes.
+Cruising at 16 to 17 knots she used 16 to 17 tonnes of fuel in 24 hours – pretty green for a yacht of 2,870 tonnes.